Skip to main content

 Response

-In the case of Endpoint Incidents, you can take immediate action by isolating the endpoint, killing malicious processes, or blocking suspicious files.
-When combined with a Patch Management subscription, you can also install patches to reduce the attack surface by minimizing active vulnerabilities.
-For organizations utilizing Sensors like the Active Directory Sensor, you can disable compromised AD accounts or force password resets.
-Additional information about responses and available actions is detailed in the Threat Response article.
+For your Endpoint Incidents, you can take immediate containment steps by isolating the host from the network, terminating malicious processes, or blocking suspicious files.
+If you have a Patch Management subscription, you can also remediate the vulnerability that allowed the initial access by deploying missing patches.
+For environments using Identity-based sensors (like the Active Directory Sensor), you can neutralize threats by disabling compromised accounts or forcing password resets.
+You can find exhaustive details on all response capabilities in the Threat Response article.

 Bitdefender_GravityZone_Response_section.jpg